aws-samples/cfn101-workshop/workshop/content/intermediate/operations/stack-policy-and-prevention-controls/_index.md

 * Learn how to set a [Stack Policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) on a CloudFormation stack to determine which update actions you can perform on resources you manage with your stack.
 * Learn how to prevent stack deletion by enabling [Termination Protection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-protect-stacks.html).
-* Learn how to use [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) to retain - or backup in some cases - resources that you describe in your stack when you remove resources from the stack, or when you delete the stack.
+* Learn how to use [DeletionPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) attribute to retain - or backup, in some cases - resources that you describe in your stack when you remove resources from the stack, or when you delete the stack.